Local Law 11: Everything you need to know

 How we can help

 FISP and its implications can be a lot to keep track of, but you don't have to deal with it all by yourself.
 At Daisy, we can help you navigate the murky waters of facade maintenance.
 We employ predictive maintenance integrated with automated maintenance calendars and compliance trackers.
-That makes it so much easier for us – and board members – to keep buildings healthy and up to code on things like Local Law 11.
+This makes it so much easier for us – and board members – to keep buildings healthy and up to code on things like Local Law 11.